Do we work with rescue dogs?

-First things first, no we don't own hundreds of puppies (who eventually turn into dogs)...
-Whilst it is a heavenly idea, the logistics of that are enough to make your paws sweat.
+It's a great question, and one we hear every single day.
+First things first, no we don't own hundreds of puppies and live in a huge house full of them...
+While it is a heavenly idea, the logistics are enough to make your paws sweat.

-We meet regularly with the owners before their puppies go to their first event, and any owners who do not meet our strict criteria cannot take part in our partnership.
-We only deal with reputable, ethical and trusted owners because we are working to raise awareness of ethical breeding and what to avoid in order to put a stop to puppy farms.
+We meet regularly with the owners before their puppies go to their first event, including a home visit to ensure the bitch and her puppies are in a safe and comfortable environment.
+Any owners who do not meet our strict criteria cannot take part in our partnership.
+We only deal with reputable, ethical, and trusted owners because we are working to raise awareness of ethical breeding and what to avoid in order to put a stop to puppy farms.

-what kind of pups do we work with?
+What kind of dogs do we work with?

 We work with an individual litter from one household at each event due to the young age of the puppies and their need to be around their brothers and sisters at this stage of their development.
-The age of the puppies at a Paws in Work event can differ on a litter by litter basis, but typically the puppies are aged between 7 to 13 weeks old.
+The age of the puppies at a Paws in Work event can differ on a litter-by-litter basis, but typically the puppies are aged between 6 to 13 weeks old.

-There are numerous reasons for dogs ending up in shelters, however one of the biggest causes of dogs ending up in rescue shelters is due to bad temperament or behavioural issues.
-Negative experiences at a young age could induce fears and anxieties in a pup; and in turn this could lead to pups becoming fearful of new situations, people, animals or even displaying aggressive behaviours towards all the above.
+There are numerous reasons for dogs ending up in shelters, however, one of the biggest causes of dogs ending up in rescue shelters is due to bad temperament or behavioural issues.
+Negative experiences at a young age could induce fears and anxieties in a puppy, and in turn, this could lead to dogs becoming fearful of new situations, people, or even other dogs.
+These dogs that have not been socialised correctly may even display aggressive behaviours towards all of the above.
 This in essence is due to a lack of knowing what they should do or how they should react when presented with new experiences.
-This is why our puppy socialisation around their fear period is CRUCIAL to help prevent this (and another reason why it’s very difficult to judge a rescue puppy's fears).
+This is why our puppy socialisation is crucial to help prevent this (and another reason why it’s very difficult to judge a rescue puppy's fears).

-So with this in mind, one of our main aims is to help prevent puppies from being relinquished to shelters, by ensuring they are properly socialised at a young age.
-This is why we mainly work with puppies that we know have come from loving, responsible homes that have given them the best possible start to life..
-However, if a rescue centre is able to pass our checks and meet the criteria we need; and we are ultimately satisfied that working with us would be in the best interests of the puppies, then we would be delighted to work with litters in rescue.
+With this in mind, one of our main aims is to help prevent puppies from being relinquished to shelters, by ensuring they are properly socialised at a young age.
+This is why we mainly work with puppies that we know have come from loving, responsible homes that have given them the best possible start to life.
+However, if a rescue centre is able to pass our checks and meet the criteria we need; and we are ultimately satisfied that working with us would be in the best interests of the puppies, then we would be delighted to work with litters in rescue centres.

+At Paws in Work, animal welfare is at the heart of what we do and will continue to support charities and shelters in other ways.
 Want to support a rescue shelter?
-Check out the The Pack Project UK who work with small rescue centres across Europe to help find homes for stray and abandoned dogs.
+Check out The Pack Project UK which works with small rescue centres across Europe to help find homes for stray and abandoned dogs.